Your Questions About How To Avoid Skin Problems

 I don’t even know where to start.

 Try using some aloe gel it works really well on dry,itchy,and irratated skin.
 Not lotion by the way gel that or cut of a piece of aloe vera plant and rub it were the skin is red.
-Fantastic natural medicine that is simple to get and works really well.
+Great natural medicine that is easy to get and works really well.
 I had cut one time so my grandma cut a piece off of the aloe vera plant she had and rubed it on the cut and it healed up in no time.
 Oh, did I metion it heals cuts and burns to?

 Powered by Yahoo!
 Answers